Kieranheiberg/CHEME-CAR-UW/README.md

+# UW CHEM E CAR
+University of Washington organization that designs and builds a car that is both chemically powered and stopped.
+2025-26' car utilized Li-ion coin cells manufactured at UW CEI Testbeds for propulsion and an iodine clok reaction as a stopping mechanism.
+This repo contains all Arduino Code and testing scripts for UW ChemE Car team 2025-26.

-Arduino Code and testing scripts for UW ChemE Car team 2025-26.
-CHEME CAR SCRIPT.ino was used during the competition.
-Script reads analog output of TEMT6000 attached to iodine clock reaction vessel.
+CHEME CAR SCRIPT.ino was used during the regional competition where UW placed 2nd.
+This arduinosScript reads analog output of TEMT6000 attached to iodine clock reaction vessel.
-Photosensor ouputs analog voltage proportional to amount of light incident on the sensor.
+Photosensor ouputs a analog voltage that is proportional to amount of light incident on the sensor.
 Clear solution = high voltage, dark opaque solution = low voltage.
 Cutoff voltage to determine if reaction had occurred set as Voltage < 0.1 V. Photosensor and a LED light source were placed on opposite ends of reaction vessel to get better resolution.
-When cutoff threshold breached Arduino would turn off
-5V relay and thus cut power between Li-ion battery packs and motor.
+When cutoff threshold breached Arduino Pro Micro would turn off 5V relay and thus cut power between Li-ion battery packs and motor.

 Schematic of electronics circuit board is below:
 <img width="1373" height="763" alt="ChemE Car E Schematic" src="https://github.com/user-attachments/assets/819ef2da-d77f-4d21-a528-2b4e6a23e466" />